Landscape reflection Mount Shuksan and Picture lake, North Cascades National Park, Washington, USA

 A nature escape in Winthrop

-Located about halfway along the Cascade Loop, Winthrop is a popular stopping point for travelers taking this route, offering tons of attractions in its small area, including some gorgeous nature spots.
+Located about halfway along the Cascade Loop, Winthrop is a popular stopping point as it offers tons of attractions in its small area, including some gorgeous nature getaways.

 Winthrop, North Cascades Mountains, Washington, USA with Arnica in meadows in full bloom in the foreground and rolling hills in the background.

-One of the reasons Winthrop is such a popular stopping point for Cascade Loop travelers is its proximity to the North Cascades National Park, probably the biggest attraction in the loop—after all, that's where it gets its name—and conveniently located just west of Winthrop.
+One of the reasons Winthrop is such a popular stopping point is its proximity to the North Cascades National Park, probably the biggest attraction in the loop—after all, that's where it gets its name—and conveniently located just west of Winthrop.

-Winthrop is known for its proximity to the Methow Valley, which houses the continent's largest network of cross-country ski trails.
-The town also boasts the Sa Theekh Wa Bridge and Trail!
+Winthrop is also known for its proximity to the Methow Valley, which houses the continent's largest network of cross-country ski trails.
+To top it off, the town also is the perfect gateway to the Sa Theekh Wa Bridge and Trail!

 As usual, we've got you covered for accommodations with our recommendation of the Sun Mountain Lodge, one of the most luxurious lodges along the Cascade Loop.